 GERM-580 Autobiographical Fiction--Fictional Autobiography

 This reading-intensive graduate seminar explores a pervasive trend in contemporary literature: the blurring of the distinction between fictional and autobiographical texts.
-Following a brief introduction to the history of autobiography in German literature (Goethe, Jean Paul), the course covers works by important contemporary authors and explores how, in the narration of individual life stories, these authors rely on the rhetorical tools of fiction.
+The course explores how, in the narration of individual life stories or of family histories, authors rely on memory, the imagination, and literary devices – and how they reference and play with genre conventions.

-The course considers the social and political contexts of the literature presented in class, especially as they pertain to the way the authors represent aspects of 20th century German history when writing (their?) life stories.
-Students will also be introduced to contemporary literary criticism and theory pertinent to the discussion of autobiographical fiction.
-Issues that we will address include: authorship & the subject, gender & genre, history & memory, language & representation.
+Students will also be introduced to contemporary literary criticism and literary theory pertinent to the discussion of autobiographical fiction.
+Issues that we will address include: authorship & the subject, gender & genre, history & memory, and, of course, fact & fiction.

 Other academic years